elcorto/imagecluster/README.rst

 Clustering
 ----------

-We use hierarchical clustering.
-This is basic stuff straight from scipy.
-See ``imagecluster.calc.cluster()``.
+We use hierarchical clustering, see ``imagecluster.calc.cluster()``.
 The image fingerprints (4096-dim vectors) are compared using a distance metric and similar images are put together in a cluster.
 The threshold for what counts as similar is defined by a similar index (again, see ``calc.cluster()``).

 The index can be thought of as the allowed *dissimilarity* or a similarity tolerance.
 A small index means to put only very similar images in one cluster.